REFLEXES IN THE FROG

 Upon the completion of our tests for reflexes, we will examine the effects

 of stimulating branches of the sciatic nerve.
-These experiments allows students
+This phase allows students to

-Before beginning the experiments, students will become familiar with the legal
+Before beginning the experiments, students have become familiar with the legal

-and ethical implications of working with live animals in a laboratory (previous
+and ethical implications of working with live animals in a laboratory in aprevious

 College Institutional Animal Care and Use Committee which is ultimately responsible